Peperomia ursina

 Peperomia ursina is a species of epiphyte or lithophyte from the genus Peperomia.
 It was first described by Michael Howard Grayum and published in the book "Phytologia 79(2): 112–113.
 1995[1996]".
 It primarily grows on wet tropical biomes.

 Distribution

 It is endemic to Costa Rica.
-First specimens where found at an altitude of 280–400 meters in Limón by the Atlantic slope of the Costa Rican Cordillera de Talamanca.
+First specimens where found at an altitude of 280-400 m in Limón by the Atlantic slope of the Costa Rican Cordillera de Talamanca.